trendoscope-algorithms/trendspider/iSupertrend/iSupertrend.md

 Long Stop Distance = Red ATR * Multiplier
 Short Stop Distance = Green ATR * Multiplier
 ```
-2. **Plus Minus Range** - Similar concept as that of Ladder True Range.
-But, instead of separating green and red candle range separately, in this method we calculate upside range and downside range separately for each candles.
++ **Plus Minus Range** - Similar concept as that of Ladder True Range.
+But, instead of separating green and red candle range separately, in this method we calculate upside range and downside range separately for each candle.
 ```
 Plus Range = Max( (high-open), (high-close[1]) )
 Minus Range = Max( (open-low), (close[1]-low) )